 Aquatic resources also support permitted activities on public lands such as livestock grazing, energy and mineral development, timber production, and countless recreation opportunities.
-The BLM's Aquatic Resources Program works with BLM managers, federal, state and local governments and non-governmental partners to ensure the long term sustainability of aquatic resources for the use and enjoyment of present and future generations.
+The BLM's Aquatic Resources Program works with BLM managers, tribal, federal, state and local governments and non-governmental partners to ensure the long term sustainability of aquatic resources for the use and enjoyment of present and future generations.

 Learn about Lamprey on the Sandy River in Oregon.
 Check out our entire fisheries playlist on @BLMNational YouTube.